vermilion00/qmk_firmware/docs/features/analog_matrix.md

 ```json
 "trigger_height": [ 1.0, 1.5, 2.0, 0.3 ]
 ```
 This is an array of floats where every index corresponds to one key.
 These floats are scaled to integers according to the calibration values during initialization, and no scanning logic uses the actual floats, so don't worry about performance here.
 By default, the height is counted from the top, so a height of 1.0 means that pressing the key down by 1 millimeter will activate it.
 If you want to set the heights to be counted from the bottom, you can set "distance_from_bottom": true in the config section (not the profile section).
-The order of these keys is identical to the order in the layout, so index 0 sets the height for the first key in the layout definition.
-This holds true for split keyboards as well.
 If you wish to use the same height for all keys in the profile, you can just set one value:

 ```json